abitofhelp/motominderapi/README.md

 # motominder API

 # Background
-Motominderapi is a web service that I created in Go as a template for other projects.
-It implements a RESTful API for manipulating a repository of motorcycles.
-The RESTful endpoints use JSON.
+Motominderapi will be a RESTful API for manipulating a repository of motorcycles.
+It is implemented in GO using a Clean Architecture and TDD.

+This project is continuing to evolve.
+The next step is to implement the web service, which is an outer ring of the Clean Architecture model.
+The final step will be to persist to a database.
+At this time, persistance is to a file, but it will be an easy matter to change this mechanism.